aplteam/Tatin/docs/Introduction.md

 Packages can be updated to a later (and therefore hopefully better) version in an easy and straightforward manner.

+## Requirements

+* Tatin requires version 18.0 or later.
+It will come automatically with version 19.0 but must be installed in ealier versions.

+* It needs Unicode --- Classic is not supported.

+* The Tatin client runs on Windows, Linux and Mac-OS.

+* The Tatin server runs on Windows (as a Service) and on Linux (as a Docker image). and Mac-OS.

+* Tatin is not compatible with SALT, although the extension `.dyalog` is supported for the time being.

+  In particular Tatin requires source files to carry exacly one APL object, be that a function, an operator, an array, a class script, an interface script or a namespace script.

 ## Tatin's components

 Tatin consists of:

-* A client package.
+* A Client

   The Tatin client can be used in two different ways:

   * By executing user commands like `]TATIN.LoadPackage`
   * Via its API by executing a statement like `⎕SE.Tatin.LoadPackage '...'`